-- a) Incorporation Documents: - i) Certificate of Incorporation for groups incorporated under the Societies Act, Part 9 of the Companies Act, Religious Societies Land Act and other statutes; - ii) Letters patent for groups incorporated under Part II of the Canada Corporations Act; - iii) Charter for groups established under the by-laws of nationally or internationally recognized community service organizations; - iv) letter of authority from the governing body or a recognized noncharter community service organization, such as the Red Cross, to establish and operate a chapter or club of that organization; - v) copy of by-laws approved by the Minister of Health and Wellness for groups established under the Regional Health Authorities Act, - vi) copy of Objects or Memorandum of Association; and - vii) copy of registered by-laws or Articles of Association. - b) Current executive list, including position titles, addresses and telephone numbers (business, residence and fax) and a description of how the group's board and executive are elected; - c) Current membership list, including names, addresses and telephone numbers; - d) A community benefit statement identifying the following: - i) A description of the type of programs or services that have been delivered by the group. - ii) The date(s) and approximate time(s) of the program or service delivery. - iii) The premises from which the program or service delivery is made.
+- ii) Letters patent for groups incorporated under Part II of the Canada Corporations Act; - iii) Charter for groups established under the by-laws of nationally or internationally recognized community service organizations; - iv) letter of authority from the governing body or a recognized non-charter community service organization, such as the Red Cross, to establish and operate a chapter or club of that organization; - v) copy of by-laws approved by the Minister of Health and Wellness for groups established under the Regional Health Authorities Act, - vi) copy of Objects or Memorandum of Association; and - vii) copy of registered by-laws or Articles of Association. - b) Current executive list, including position titles, addresses and telephone numbers (business, residence and fax) and a description of how the group's board and executive are elected; - c) Current membership list, including names, addresses and telephone numbers; - d) A community benefit statement identifying the following: - i) A description of the type of programs or services that have been delivered by the group. - ii) The date(s) and approximate time(s) of the program or service delivery. - iii) The premises from which the program or service delivery is made. - iv) The number of persons participating in the programs or receiving services and the fee structure charged.
+(The names, addresses and phone numbers of program participants and/or recipients of services may be required).

-- iv) The number of persons participating in the programs or receiving services and the fee structure charged.
-(The names, addresses and phone numbers of program participants and/or recipients of services may be required). - v) The number of persons who may potentially benefit from the programs or services offered by the group. - vi) A list of programs and services that is restricted to members and those that are open to the general public. - vii) The percentage of participants or recipients of the group's programs and services who are group members and percentage who are members of the public. - viii) An explanation as to why the group's programs or services is important to the community. - ix) A description of how the group's programs or services are distinct or unique from any other similar programs or services already provided in the community.
+- v) The number of persons who may potentially benefit from the programs or services offered by the group. - vi) A list of programs and services that is restricted to members and those that are open to the general public. - vii) The percentage of participants or recipients of the group's programs and services who are group members and percentage who are members of the public. - viii) An explanation as to why the group's programs or services is important to the community. - ix) A description of how the group's programs or services are distinct or unique from any other similar programs or services already provided in the community.
 (NOTE: Programs or services do not have to be unique for the group to be eligible.
 The purpose of this requirement is to establish whether there are similar or common programs or services in the community.
 This allows groups to contemplate whether there may be a benefit to collaborate with similar groups in the community to achieve a common charitable purpose.) - e) Balance sheet and income statement for the last two years.
-[Note: Name, address, phone number and position of person preparing the reports are also required]; - f) Names of governing body and affiliated groups, names of groups to which donations are made or from which donations are received, names of groups to which registration fees are paid or from which registration fees are received, names of groups in which there is an overlap or duplication of programs, services, membership or executive with the applicant group, the name of another charity, parent group or governing body or any related entity who approves the applicants decision making regarding internal operating procedures, program or service delivery, or financial spending;
+[Note: Name, address, phone number and position of person preparing the reports are also required]; - f) Names of governing body and affiliated groups, names of groups to which donations are made or from which donations are received, names of groups to which registration fees are paid or from which registration fees are received, names of groups in which there is an overlap or duplication of programs, services, membership or executive with the applicant group, the name of another charity, parent group or governing body or any related entity who approves the applicants decision making regarding internal operating procedures, program or service delivery, or financial spending; - g) A statement whether the group owns or rents a facility to deliver its programs or services and a copy of the certificate of title or lease agreement;